Group Purchasing Organizations (GPO) Vs. Direct Procurement // Which Is Better For Healthcare Sourcing?

 Direct procurement requires a certain level of expertise and resources, as the healthcare organization is solely responsible for managing all aspects of the procurement process.
 This includes negotiating contracts, ensuring quality control, managing logistics, and maintaining compliance with healthcare regulations and standards.

-This approach can be resource-intensive but may offer more control and customization to meet the specific needs and preferences of the healthcare organization.
+This approach can be resource-intensive but may offer more control and customization to meet the healthcare organization's specific needs and preferences.

 Group Purchasing Organization vs. Direct Procurement // Pros and Cons